Version 6.1.2

 Tag Verification:

-a.
-After all ciphertext is processed, an expected tag T’ is squeezed from the sponge’s final state.

 b.
+An expected tag T’ is squeezed from the sponge’s final state.

+c.
 The received tag T must be compared to the computed tag T’ using a constant-time equality function.
 This is a critical step to prevent timing side-channel attacks.
 If they do not match, the process aborts, and an error is returned.

 Nonce Verification: